Praa199/client/README.md

 - ~~Make pizza
 - ~~show error if input form is empty
 - ~remove single month from state when deleting
-- update table when deletion has been made
+- ~~update table when deletion has been made
-- edit table individualy
+- ~~edit table individualy
+- ~~filter diferently when creating budget.model and not by month only
+- ~~return the sum of values
+- ~~return result of subtracting both sums
 - clear form after submit
 - create basic profile
-- return the sum of values
-- return result of subtracting both sums
 - show a year table with all months together
 - capitalize first letter of each month
-- filter diferently when creating budget.model and not by month only

 # Nice to Have